Constitutionality of Prostitution Statutes

 Additionally, the Florida Supreme Court concluded that the city ordinance, which prohibits loitering “in a manner and under circumstances manifesting the purpose of” engaging in acts of prostitution, does not require proof of unlawful intent as an element of the offense.
 Indeed, the ordinance allows arrest and conviction for loitering under circumstances merely indicating the possibility of such intent, such as beckoning to passersby and waving to motorists, which could be occurring without any intent to engage in criminal activity.
 Thus, the ordinance affects and chills constitutionally protected activity.
 Id.

-The prostitution ordinance in the Holliday decision contained the additional requirement that “the person’s affirmative language or conduct must be such as to demonstrate by its express or implied content or appearance a specific intent to induce, entice, solicit or procure another to illegally possess, transfer or buy a controlled substance.”
+The prostitution ordinance in the Holliday decision contained the additional requirement that “the person’s affirmative language or conduct must be such as to demonstrate by its express or implied content or appearance a specific intent to induce, entice, solicit or procure another to possess, transfer or buy a controlled substance illegally.”
 Id. at 245 n.
-2. The Florida Supreme Court, in Holliday, found that “[b]ased on the authority of Wyche, we find that the ordinance at issue in this case is unconstitutional” since, among various conclusions, the ordinance was overbroad and vague.
+2. The Florida Supreme Court, in Holliday, found that “[b]ased on the authority of Wyche, we find that the ordinance at issue, in this case, is unconstitutional” since, among various conclusions, the ordinance was overbroad and vague.
 Id. at 245.

 Public Policy Reason’s that Prostitution is Prohibited